sfragkoul/synth4bench/README.md

 - Input: Merged bam file, fasta reference file

-- Output: processed bam files and vcf file with all variants that were detected.
+- Output: processed bam files and vcf file with all variants that were detected

-`04_load_bam_reports.R` -
+`04_load_bam_reports.R` - This R script compares the variants that Mutect2 reported against the ground truth.
+Firsty it identifies the variants with 100% Allele Frequency(AF) in the individual bam files and then caclulates their AF in the final Merged bam file.

+- Input:  bam-readcount tsv reports, vcf file from Mutect2

+- Output: tsv file containing infrtomation regarding the ground truth variants

 `05_clean_and_annotate.R` -